Henri Brémond: Biography

 Brémond became a prolific author of books on literary topics and Catholicism.
-Brémond's magnum opus was his Histoire littéraire du sentiment religieux en France.
+Brémond's magnum opus was his Histoire littéraire du sentiment religieux en France (1916–1933).
 He wrote for Le Correspondant, Revue des deux mondes and the Revue de Paris.
 He had a permanent interest in English topics, including public schools (Thring of Uppingham), the evolution of Anglican clergy (Walter Lake, J. R. Green), and he wrote a study of the psychology of John Henry Newman (1906, well before Geoffrey Faber's attempt).

 Sainte Chantal, published in 1912, was placed on the Index Librorum Prohibitorum in 1913.
 André Blanchet argues that the book's condemnation was not only due to Brémond's unconventional treatment of the relationship between Jane Frances de Chantal and Francis de Sales, but also because of his friendship with Tyrrell, and his portrayal of Fenelon's arch-critic Bishop Jacques-Bénigne Bossuet in Apologie pour Fénelon, an opinion in which Alastair Guinan concurs.

 Brémond became a member of the Académie française succeeding Louis Duchesne, being elected in 1923 to the seat number 36.
 He was also awarded the Légion d'honneur.
-He died in Arthez-d'Asson.

 Henri Brémond died in Arthez-d'Asson, in the Pyrénées-Atlantiques department of France, and was buried in the Saint-Pierre Cemetery of Aix-en-Provence.